General Thanksgiving (see original document)

 "Consent of the Governed" wishes you and yours a wonderful and blessed Thanksgiving!

 Even with all of the problems we face, we are very fortunate to live in a country of such bounty and opportunity.
 May we all continue to work to preserve liberty and freedom so that our Republic and its people can prosper through life, liberty and the pursuit of happiness.
 We should take some time at Thanksgiving to take stock of that which is good and positive in our lives as well as that which needs to be attended to or changed.

 I also hope that each and every one of you will also be protected from the financial turmoil which now plagues our nation, and that if you are touched by unemployment, financial hardship, and other difficult life lessons, that you weather it and emerge from it stronger.
-Please try to remember that really the most important thing is our family and friends and the caring and love that we give and receive.
+Please try to remember that really the most important thing in our lives is our family and friends and the caring and love that we give and receive.
 If we don't have anything else, we have each other.
 In the end, there is no difference between the poor man and the rich man when they return to dust, but what makes the biggest difference is what we do with our lives when we walk this Earth.
 Let's take the time to celebrate not so much what we have in "stuff", but the strength and quality of our relationships with one another, and to thank whatever higher power that each of us may believe in, for all the goodness that we individually enjoy in our life.